NdumisoTyam/wireframing/README.md

   Wireframes, especially low-fidelity ones, are easy to modify.
 This flexibility encourages teams to try different layouts or workflows quickly without heavy time investment, helping to find the best solutions faster.

 By integrating wireframing into the software development lifecycle, teams can build better products more efficiently and with fewer costly revisions.
+## Real-World Scenario: Wireframing Identifying Usability Issues

+During the design of an online booking management system, the team created wireframes for the Checkout feature early in the process.
+The initial wireframe showed a multi-step checkout process with separate screens for selecting bookings, entering payment details, and confirming the order.

+**Usability Issue Identified:**
+Through wireframe walkthroughs with potential users and stakeholders, it became clear that users found the transition between multiple screens confusing and time-consuming.
+Many users expressed frustration at having to repeatedly click “Next” to complete the checkout, and some worried about losing their progress if their session timed out.

+**Resolution:**
+The design team revised the wireframe to consolidate key actions onto a single page, allowing users to review their bookings, enter payment information, and confirm the order without navigating away.
+Clear progress indicators and save options were added to improve user confidence and reduce friction.

+**Impact on Final Product:**
+Because these usability issues were caught at the wireframing stage, before any coding began, the team avoided costly redesigns and redevelopment later.
+The streamlined checkout process resulted in higher user satisfaction, fewer abandoned transactions, and increased overall conversions for the booking platform.

+**Summary:**
+This example highlights how wireframing plays a critical role in identifying and resolving usability challenges early in the design process.
+By focusing on structure and flow rather than visual details, wireframes help teams build more intuitive, user-friendly products and save time and resources in development.